nothke/gameobject-id-map-example/README.md

 This example also uses a swap-back O(1) removal when destroying objects.

 There is a slight overhead when getting model data (compared to a raw pointer), but it is one of the most commonly used methods of working with game objects.
+You can also safely get a pointer to the Model directly and modify the data AS LONG as there are no structural changes between the two

+### Templateized

+`templateized` branch features a templateized version of this system, so it can be reused for other assets.

+GameObject and Scene are replaced by `PersistentReference<Model>` and `PersistentReferenceManager<Model>`, respectively.
+GameObject and Scene now just alias those, so user code doesn't change at all.